tszheichoi/awesome-sensor-logger/UNITS.md

 ## WatchBarometer

 - `relativeAltitude` is in meters since the start of the recording, the same as the phone.
 - `pressure` is in kilopascals (kPa) when "Standardise Units & Frames" is off (default), unlike the phone which uses mBar.
 The unit is mBar when "Standardise Units & Frames" is on.
-(New since version 1.63.
-Previously, this was kPa regardless of the setting.)

 ## Light